amitkparekh/CoGeLoT/model-card.md

 # Model Card

-Inspired by [Model Cards for Model Reporting (Mitchell et al.)](https://arxiv.org/abs/1810.03993) and [Lessons from Archives (Jo & Gebru)](https://arxiv.org/abs/1912.10389), we’re providing some accompanying information about the VIMA model.
+Inspired by [Model Cards for Model Reporting (Mitchell et al.)](https://arxiv.org/abs/1810.03993) and [Lessons from Archives (Jo & Gebru)](https://arxiv.org/abs/1912.10389), we're providing some accompanying information about the VIMA model.

 ## Model Details
 VIMA (**Vi**suo**M**otor **A**ttention) is a novel Transformer agent that ingests multimodal prompts and outputs robot arm control autoregressively.
 VIMA is developed primarily by researchers at Stanford/NVIDIA.